Dying flowers blue with fountain pen ink is mesmerizing...

 Tomoe River Paper

-Tomoe river VS Mohawk
+Tomoe river VS Mohawk VS.

 ++++++++++++++++++++++

-If you'd love to see ink's sheen
+If you want to see an ink's sheen

 ++++++++++++++++++++++

-Lots of O ring
+Lots of O-rings

 ++++++++++++++++++++++